mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 - Exams
 - Barriers
 - Support programs & limitations

+### MOTIVATIONS FOR LEARNING GAME MAKING  / CODING

+  - Learning coding and related digital skills to progress to join the commercial games industry
+- Getting more people to take Computing qualifications, a motivation which aligns with the concept of feeding the STEM pipeline in to science industries
+- Parents motivations to develop individual useful skills in young peoples.
+- Game making for intrinsic pleasure of making games or similar projects that are celebrated
+- for empowerment of individual and health of society as consumers of technology -

 ## Context of game making and digital projects at home and other informal settings